This is a guest post by Wayne Mullins. He is the founder of Ugly Mug Marketing, and he blogs about business at Marketing Confessions.

 They’ve constructed their “frame” by carefully designing stores, elegant packaging, great sales associate training, premium ingredients, and great product presentation.
 Each of their “frame” ingredients compliments the others and builds onto the perception people have about Godiva products.

-Look at each of their “frame” components and you’ll discover that none of them are proprietary.
+Look at each of their “frame” components, and you’ll discover that none of them are proprietary.
 All chocolatiers have control over these same “frame” building ingredients, and all chocolatiers use them to build a “frame” for themselves.
-However, only a few have spent so much time, money, and effort to ensure that each part of their “frame” complements the next and helps control people’s perception.
+However, only a few have spent this much time, money, and effort to ensure that each part of their “frame” complements the next and helps control people’s perception.

 I’m a Mac.
 And I’m a PC.

 When you think about the “I’m a Mac and I’m a PC” commercials, what’s your perception of Apple?
 Creative, clean lines, iPhone, iPod, iPad, cool products, and the best technology, right?
 Apple, and particularly the recently deceased Steve Jobs, are masters at controlling others’ perceptions.
 Because of their skillful use of the “frame,” they have built a cult-like following.